bluehands/Switchyard/README.md

 ```

-One can can add properties to the union case classes and intialize them from the constructs.
+One can can add properties to the union case classes and intialize them from constructor parameters.
 Just run the refactoring again and static initializers will be adapted accordingly:

 ```csharp